link-er/seminar_UDL_wise2526/docs/reports/week04_ch8_9.md

 ![9](../images/regularization/regularization%209.png)

-This term corresponds to the variance of gradients across mini-batches.
+The new additional term corresponds to the variance of gradients across mini-batches.
 Each mini-batch gives a slightly different gradient direction. if one mini-batch points one way, and another batch points the opposite way ⇒ poor generalization. if all batches roughly agree, that means the model fits everything reasonably well ⇒  better generalization. meaning SGD implicitly favors solutions where all batches agree on the gradient direction, indicating a more uniform fit across the dataset.